 We enjoyed our morning coffee watching the mist swirl around the lake.

 We stayed in a 3 bedroom chalet nearest to the lake.
-The living area was huge, lots of space and open plan with lounge chairs, kitchen table and fully fitted kitchen.
-In Winter months there’s a log fire in the main living room which would be super cosy 😉
+The living area was huge, with lots of space and open plan with lounge chairs, kitchen table and fully fitted kitchen.
+In the winter months there’s a log fire in the main living room which would be super cosy.

-Despite have bunk beds and two single beds to choose from my two hatched a cunning plan to share a queen bed for the night.
-I wish bedtimes were always like this 😉
+Despite having bunk beds and two single beds to choose from my two hatched a cunning plan to share a queen bed for the night.
+I wish bedtimes were always like this.

 RAC KARRI VALLEY RESORT RESTAURANT/DINING